 A higher Organic SEO ranking is the number one correlating factor to a strong local SEO performance.

 The higher your business lands on the search engine ranking, the better chance they choose your business over others.
 It’s crucial that on all your accounts, you have your website somewhere in the bio so customers can easily visit your website.
 Your social media is essentially a second home for your content and when people are searching for your accounts, that raises your search engine visibility.

 Increasing your business traffic comes right down to customers choosing you over your competitors and having an online presence is a large portion of that.
 If you’re not playing the game, then customers will continue to walk past your business and into someone else’s; especially when, nine in 10 companies in the United States are using social media for marketing purposes.

-It’s clear that competition is stiff and its no longer a choice to have a social media strategy, but rather a necessity.
+It’s clear that competition is stiff and it’s no longer a choice to have a social media strategy, but rather a necessity.
 It’s clear that there are many major ROI opportunities when you choose to use social media, strategically.
-Find out how to stay above the competition with a Chatmeter demo where we will complete a brand analysis on your individual locations.
+Stay above the competition with a Chatmeter demo where we will complete a brand analysis on your individual locations.